Badis42/azure_dcos/disconnected-install.md

 Used these instructions https://docs.mesosphere.com/1.8/administration/installing/deploying-a-local-dcos-universe/ to create local-universe.tar.gz.

 Note: Default only includes four packages.
 Not the ones we need.
+Additionally, we need an older version of kafka.
+In you're clone of the universe remove this folder "universe/repo/packages/K/kafka/34".
+This will cause kafka to build using folder 33.

 I used: --include="marathon-lb,kafka,chronos"